 Parkwood residents have their own association, which elects an executive committee annually.
 This very active committee meets monthly with the Trust’s General Manager, and publishes the Parkwood News monthly, which details upcoming daily events, social activities, entertainment and items of general interest to residents.

 Parkwood Lodge is centrally situated in the village.
 It is an extensive total care complex designed to provide security, comfort, dignity and care in a beautiful environment.
 The Lodge is staffed by experienced, fully trained nursing, domestic and kitchen staff.
+All nursing staff are trained in palliative care.

 The Lodge has two types of accommodation available, both under the care of nursing staff.

 Hospital studios are designed for residents requiring continuing care and contain single rooms with ensuite bathrooms.
+Twenty of the 25 rooms carry premium charges of between $9 and $13 per day.

 The rest home apartments differ from the hospital studios in that they comprise a spacious lounge, snack and tea making facilities, ensuite and separate bedroom.
 Residents purchase a Licence to Occupy their rest home apartment.